-International health insurance is particularly necessary in countries where there is a weak social welfare system, or where healthcare is extremely expensive.
-However, health insurance is an expensive product and with medical inflation, rates continue to rise.
-As we have seen in a previous article, an average annual increase between 5 to 15% for international health insurance premiums is within the norm.
-Knowing that, a “cheap international health insurance” now sounds like an oxymoron.
-However, there are still ways to adjust your insurance policy to keep it at a manageable cost without compromising the quality of your cover or care.
-Here are five tips to help you save on your expatriate health insurance.
+We must start this article with a painful truth: an international health insurance is an expensive product.
+And with medical inflation, rates are constantly on the rise.
+(As we have seen in a previous article, international health insurance premiums increase every year.)
+But rest assured, there are ways to adjust your insurance policy to keep it at a manageable cost without compromising on the quality of your health care.
+Read our five tips to help you save on your expatriate health insurance.

 1. Understand and get to grips with the flexibility of your insurance policy

+Make sure that your medical coverage is always in line with your needs.
 Check if you can add or remove options at each renewal of your policy (for example, dental, pregnancy, evacuation – repatriation).
-Make sure your medical coverage is in line with your needs.
 Adding extra benefits to your policy are then reflected in higher premiums, so be sure you do not pay for options you do not need

 2. Add a deductible or co-payment to your insurance policy